abowcut/puppeteer-page-proxy/README.md

 # puppeteer-page-proxy <img src="https://i.ibb.co/kQrN9QJ/puppeteer-page-proxy-logo.png" align="right" width="150" height="150">
 Additional Node.js module to use with **[puppeteer](https://www.npmjs.com/package/puppeteer)** for setting proxies per page basis.
+Additional changes made to the original library to allow retrying a 4xx/5xx response with a second proxy.

 Forwards intercepted requests from the browser to Node.js where it handles the request then returns the response to the browser, changing the proxy as a result.